School Certificate (New South Wales): Requirements

-Each student was required to study English, Mathematics, Science, History, Geography and Australian Civics and Citizenship and Personal Development, Health and Physical Education (PD/H/PE) every year in Years 7–10.
+Each student was required to study English, Mathematics, Science, History, Geography and Australian Civics and Citizenship and Personal Development, Health and Physical Education (PD/H/PE) every year in Years 7-9.
 Each course was also supposed to include a degree of computer use, so students became familiar with that technology.

-At some time during Years 7-10 students must have studied courses in Creative Arts (Visual Arts and Music), Technology and Applied Studies and a Language Other Than English.
+At some time during Years 7-9 students must have studied courses in Creative Arts (Visual Arts and Music), Technology and Applied Studies and a Language Other Than English.

 The student may also have completed a number of additional studies (electives).
 These additional studies were required to be completed in a number of hours, as defined by the Board of Studies.
 A student had a choice of these additional studies according to the courses which were available at their school.
-For a complete list see here.